busy-beaver-dev/busy-beaver/ansible/README.md

 # Busy Beaver Ansible Playbooks

-This folder contains Ansible configuration settings to deploy Busy-Beaver on a VPS.
+This folder contains Ansible configuration settings to deploy Busy Beaver on a VPS.

 ## `~/.bash_profile`